 Global Literature in Libraries Initiatives: Awarded to the most outstanding translated work that was originally written and published in a language other than English.

 Hans Christian Andersen Award: Awarded by the International Board of Books for Young People (IBBY) to one illustrator and one author for their “lasting contribution to children’s literature”.
-Hear an announcement of the 2020 Shortlist here.
+Read the announcement of the 2022 Shortlist here.

 IBBY Honor List: A biennial book list representing the best children’s literature from throughout the world.
 Selected books provide insight into the diverse cultural, political, and social settings in which children live and grow.